Skip to main content

 Access Setup

 The prometheus-exporter plugin is not bundled with OpenSearch.
-Install it on every node in the cluster:
+Install the release whose version equals your OpenSearch version exactly on every node:

 Install prometheus-exporter plugin

-# Plugin version must match your OpenSearch version exactly
+# Plugin version must equal your OpenSearch version exactly

 bin/opensearch-plugin install \

 Restart the node after installation.
-Verify the plugin is active:
+Verify the plugin is loaded:

 Verify plugin